forsyde/forsyde-shell/README.md

 A project may be anywhere accessible on the file system, although it is recommended to be somewhere under `workspace`.
 In order to minimize the overhead of setting or passing parameters around or dealing with complex scripts, ForSyDe-Shell operates on the following conventional project structure:

-    application-name/ # important since it will appear in several places ├── .project      # dummy file that tells the shell that this is a project
-    ├── Makefile      # created with `generate-makefile` and then modified accordingly ├── src/          # here are the source files.
+    application-name/ # Important since it will appear in several places ├── .project      # Dummy file that tells the shell that this is a project ├── Makefile      # Created with `generate-makefile` and then modified accordingly ├── src/          # here are the source files.
 All `.c` and `.cpp` files need to be │   ├── *.c *.cpp # here (no subfolders allowed)
     │   └── *.h *.hpp #
-    ├── files/        # miscellaneous files, such as inputs or configurations.
+    ├── files/        # Miscellaneous files, such as inputs or configurations.
     │   └── *         #
-    ├── ir/           # is where the ForSyDe-IR model is expected to be found by default by │   ├── *.xml     # most of the tools.
-This means that you must make sure that ForSyDe │   └── *.dtd     # introspection dumps XML files there.
+    ├── xml/          # Where the ForSyDe-XML intermediate representation is expected to │   ├── *.xml     # be found by other tools.
+This means that you must make sure that │   └── *.dtd     # ForSyDe introspection dumps XML files there.
-    └── *             # other generated folders, depending on the tools ran.
+    └── *             # Other generated folders, depending on the tools ran.

-This can be simplified using:
+A project structure can be created issuing the commands:

     mkdir <application-name>
     cd <application-name>